joor-jordanb/tf-helloworld/tf-helloworld-singleserver/README.md

 Follows [this tutorial](https://blog.gruntwork.io/an-introduction-to-terraform-f17df9c6d180).

-Use terraform to deploy a single EC2 instance
+Use terraform to deploy a single EC2 instance.

 ---

 ### Quickstart